Melodious Guide

 The Deck is recommended for players who want:

-The Deck in its current state, as of now, has been released for some time and has been getting steady results in TCG tournaments.
-While not at the top, it has garnered interest at last with its tops, and more adaptations and developments will occur in the future.
-Regardless of that, the Deck can see good success in your matches and is not hard to play.
+The Deck had been getting steady results in TCG tournaments at a regional and even national level, but as of now it has declined a bit at the top level in the evolving meta game.
+While not Tier 1, it has garnered interest at last with its tops, and more adaptations and developments will occur in the future, making it a good rogue option as of now.
+Regardless of that, the Deck can see good success in your matches and is not very hard to play, only requiring practice with combo lines and good timing.
 The guide will serve as aid on how to get the most out of Melodious, but…

 Most of all, what’s important is to have fun!